ga-wdi-boston/node-npm/README.md

 -   [Moment.js | Home](http://momentjs.com/)
 -   [math.js | an extensive math library for JavaScript and Node.js](http://mathjs.org/)

+Careful when using packages in your font-end projects.
+Some of them are very large!

 ## Additional Resources

 -   [npm](https://www.npmjs.com/)